'Double standards' of the Left Front, Congress: Mamata over WB violence during bandh

 "Double standards" of the Left Front, Congress: Mamata over WB violence during bandh

 Kolkata, Jan 09: The sporadic incident of violence and arson across Bengal on Wednesday during the Bharat Bandh irked West Bengal Chief Minister Mamata Banerjee.
-Once who joined the hands with Congress interim President Sonia Gandhi to banish BJP now saying "double standards" of the Left Front and Congress will not be tolerated she denied to attend the opposition meeting called by Congress interim President.
+Once who joined the hands with Congress interim president Sonia Gandhi to banish BJP now said, "double standards" of the Left Front and Congress will not be tolerated.
+She denied attending the opposition meeting called by Congress interim president.
 The state witnessed massive violence during the 24-hour bandh called by the trade union activists backed by Left and Congress members on Wednesday.

 On Thursday, said that she will boycott the January 13 opposition meeting convened by Congress interim president Sonia Gandhi to protest against the violence unleashed in the state allegedly by Left Front and Congress workers during a trade union strike.